jordanmontt/method-proxies-experiments/README.md

-# MethodProxies Performance and Safery Experiments
+# MethodProxies Performance and Safety Experiments

 Instrumentation profilers built with different instrumentation techniques for Pharo